 I was never molested, and I think my sexual orientation is likely biological in origin, resulting directly from in utero conditions.
 There are other signs of this: my index finger is a bit longer than my ring finger, I have always been more emotionally sensitive than most other males, and my verbal intelligence, when formally tested at the age of nine, was in the 99th percentile (my general intelligence was between 125 and 130; I do not know what it is now).
 I have also been more active in the arts and sciences than in sports; I did well in the high school orchestra (and met some other non-hetero guys there).
 I have always made myself appear in the same manner as the average straight male, and this has always felt natural, so my sexual orientation is only obvious to those who carefully observe my social and emotional behaviors.
 I have also had a hard time understanding homosexual promiscuity, though from what I have read, it is often due to treating sex as a social act rather than one of monogamous intimacy, and I have always associated sex with monogamous intimacy.

 I know that I have displayed some animosity against Abrahamism, particularly Christianity.
 This is partly because I perceive that Christianity wasted much of my own time.
 I spent several years in adolescence as a conservative Protestant Christian (I was also intellectually familiar with Orthodoxy and Catholicism) and though I had crushes on certain guys since I was 13, I struggled to accept the reality of my sexual orientation until eventually, almost two years ago, during my first semester of college, I finally concluded that Christian scriptures possessed some inherent errors and biases.
 The Genesis story and other tidbits present a plainly inaccurate cosmogony and cosmology.
 There is textual evidence that Abrahamism did not start out monotheistic as Christians (as well as Jews and Muslims) claim (link).
 The origins of Abrahamic religious norms as a group evolutionary strategy has been explained by Dr. Kevin MacDonald, and even before this, it was still clear to me that the Israelite religion was intended to create a tribal identity separate from the Egyptians and Canaanites.
 I also watched some DVD lectures by the one and only, the infamous Bart Ehrman and found many of his observations and conclusions to be valid.
-Thus I see Christianity as a collection of myths and rituals, with some metaphysical truths embedded in them.
 It still amazes me how much the Christian right can get so zealously buried in its own superstitions that it is never able to seriously consider the idea that its religion is not true.

 I don’t place the entire blame on Abrahamism for preventing my own self-acceptance; I also place some blame on the left.
 The left used homosexuality for its own purposes by turning gays and bisexuals into pawns through victim statuses.
 I did not want to be a pawn of the left or of feminists or join with the crazy people who run around like maniacs in the streets at parades.
 This parade “mania”, fortunately, died down a little after same-sex marriage was legalized in the US, in 2015.
 The calm after the storm gave me a chance to conceptually separate sexual orientation from politics and bad aesthetics and to become honest with myself about my desires.